netvolt/LinuxRMM-Script/README.md

 This ensures the script adapts to different system types automatically without needing manual input.

+## Optional insecure flag

+If you are using a self-signed certificate on your mesh server, you can add the argument `--insecure` to the command to avoid certificate issues.

 ## Install
 To install the agent, launch the script with this argument: